Palm deficiency damage is irreversible. By the time it’s visible, it’s already advanced.

 What we’d ask before hiring a palm care program.

 No synthetic pesticides.
 No herbicides.
 No micronutrients sourced from industrial byproducts.
-We use only inputs we can fully explain — and will, if you ask.
+We use only inputs we can fully explain, and we will if you ask.

-Is the program built around my specific palm varieties?
+Will the program be built around my specific palm varieties?

 Who answers if something looks off between visits?

-Will you actually look at my palms before recommending anything?
+Will you look at my palms before recommending anything?

 Always.
 We walk the property and evaluate the species, visible health, and any existing deficiency signs before we suggest a single thing.
 No program starts before that happens.